Back to Resources

 The Basic Structure

-UAE corporate tax has a tiered rate structure.
+UAE corporate tax has a tiered rate structure that keeps the overall burden low compared to virtually every other developed economy.
 The rate is 0% on taxable profits up to AED 375,000, and 9% on taxable profits above AED 375,000.
+There is no higher bracket, and the rate does not increase as profits grow.

-There is no higher bracket.
-The rate does not increase as profits grow.
 If your company earns AED 1,000,000 in taxable profit, you pay 0% on the first AED 375,000 and 9% on the remaining AED 625,000.
 That comes to AED 56,250 in corporate tax, which is an effective rate of about 5.6% on total profit.
+The tiered structure means that every business benefits from the zero-rate band on the first AED 375,000, regardless of total profit size.

 Compare that to the UK at 25%, Germany at approximately 30%, the US at 21% federal plus state, or Australia at 25% to 30%.
 Even with the new corporate tax, the UAE is significantly lower than nearly every developed economy.
+For businesses earning under AED 1 million in profit, the effective rate stays well below 6%, making the UAE one of the lightest corporate tax environments in the world (Source: Federal Tax Authority).

-Who Pays Corporate Tax in the UAE?
+Who Pays Corporate Tax in the UAE

 UAE corporate tax applies to UAE mainland companies (all mainland LLCs, sole establishments, and other mainland entities with taxable profits above AED 375,000), UAE freezone companies on non-qualifying income (if a freezone company earns income that does not qualify for the freezone exemption, that income is taxed at 9% above the threshold), foreign companies with a permanent establishment in the UAE, and individuals conducting business in the UAE through a license.
+As of 2026, the Federal Tax Authority requires all entities in these categories to register, regardless of whether they expect to owe any tax.

 UAE corporate tax does not apply to personal income from employment (salaries, wages, and employment income are not subject to corporate tax, and there is still no personal income tax in the UAE), personal investment income (dividends, capital gains, interest, and other investment returns earned by individuals in a personal capacity are generally exempt), real estate income earned by individuals in a personal capacity (not through a business entity), or foreign income of individuals.
+Government entities and certain public benefit organizations are also exempt.
+These exemptions mean that the UAE's zero personal income tax status remains fully intact even after the introduction of corporate tax.

 The Freezone Exemption: How 0% Corporate Tax Still Works

 This is the part that matters most for international entrepreneurs setting up in UAE free zones.
+Freezone companies can qualify for a 0% corporate tax rate on their qualifying income under a specific set of rules established by the Federal Tax Authority.

 To qualify, a freezone company must maintain adequate substance in the UAE (meaning real operations, employees or outsourced functions, and adequate assets relative to the activities being carried out), earn qualifying income, not have elected to be subject to the standard corporate tax regime, and comply with transfer pricing rules and maintain proper documentation.
+The substance requirements are designed to ensure that freezone entities are conducting genuine business activity, not simply holding a license with no real operations behind it.

 Qualifying income includes revenue from transactions with other freezone persons (business-to-freezone-business), revenue from certain qualifying activities performed for non-freezone persons (including manufacturing, processing, holding and managing shares, fund management, wealth management, treasury operations, certain financing and leasing, logistics, headquarters services, and distribution within designated zones), and income from foreign sources properly attributed to the freezone entity.